DataDog/test-visibility-github-action/README.md

 ### Caching

 The action supports caching of Datadog tracers and dependencies to speed up workflow runs.
-Caching is enabled by default but can be disabled by setting `enable-cache: false`.
+Caching is enabled by default but can be disabled by setting `cache: false`.
 The cache key is automatically generated based on the languages and tracer versions, but you can provide a custom cache key using the `cache-key` parameter.

 Example with custom cache key:
 ```yaml